We are committed to enhance the welfare of farm animals in Poland

 Dogs

-Every time we spot an ownerless dog, we try to find a solution to help him.
+Whenever we find an abandoned dog, we try to find a solution to help it.

-Everyday life on the farms: A chained up female dog with pups.
+Everyday life on the farms: A chained up female dog with a puppy.

 An abandoned puppy exposed to the cold.